Skip to Main Content

 The RiNo BID regularly evaluates its success in a variety of ways, including through annual community surveys and forums such as RiNo Talks, as well as regular monthly board meetings that are open to the public.
 The BID is always striving to further open its communication channels and welcomes feedback regularly from constituents through email and regular meetings.
 The RiNo Art District provides an annual report and annual meeting through which they relay achievements of the prior year in a regular and digestible format.

-To receive updates about the BID renewal process, including ways to engage and provide feedback, please fill out the contact form below.
+To receive the monthly BID newsletter, including updates about the BID renewal process, please fill out the contact form below.